kai687/sphinxawesome-theme/tests/roots/test-figure/index.rst

    This is a legend.

-Now, we'll add an explicit label.
+Now, test an explicit label.

 .. _foo: